The West’s New Faith

 It’s also interesting to see that the believers in the new faith act precisely like disappointed Christian believers, when their faith fails to work.

 Consider the Millerites, who sold all their possessions back in 1844 and waited on hilltops for Jesus to appear.
-Now think of believers in the West’s new Regimentation Faith, as the solemn promises of their leaders fell flat. (“If you take the vaccine you won’t get or spread Covid.”)
-In the face of failure, both groups displayed the same reactions.
+Now think of believers in the West’s new Regimentation Faith, as the solemn promises of their leaders fell flat. (“If you take our vaccine you won’t get or spread Covid.”)
+In the face of open failure, both groups displayed the same reactions.

 The Millerites looked for a new date, then believed in it.
 The regimentation believers pretend the broken promise never happened, holding their faith above reality and expecting perfect results next time.

 There’s more to say on this subject, but I think we’ve covered enough for one post.
+For more, you can begin with The Two Types of Religion.

 Paul Rosenberg